rahul-gharat/dronahq-docs/docs/building-apps-concepts/meta-data-usage.md

 ## META - Keyword Implementation

-To leverage metadata, you simply use the `{{query_name.META.<Properties>}}` format within a fucntion of logic, or data-bind section of a control and more.
+To leverage metadata, you simply use the `{{query_name.META.<Properties>}}` format within a function of logic, or data-bind section of a control and more.
 Here’s a basic example:

 #### Displaying Response Code